Offline Phase: generation of the POD modes

 train_PODcoeff.append(tmp[2])

-Computing train error phi_1: 390.000 / 390.00 - 0.072 s/it
+Computing train error phi_1: 390.000 / 390.00 - 0.060 s/it

 Computing train error phi_2: 390.000 / 390.00 - 0.063 s/it

-The max absolute and relative reconstruction error is compared for the different algorithms, given the following definitions \begin{equation*} \begin{split} E_N[u] &= \max\limits_{\boldsymbol{\mu}\in\Xi^{train}} \left\| u(\cdot;\,\boldsymbol{\mu}) - \mathcal{P}_N[u](\cdot;\,\boldsymbol{\mu})\right\|_{L^2(\Omega)}\\ \varepsilon_N[u] &= \max\limits_{\boldsymbol{\mu}\in\Xi^{train}} \frac{\left\| u(\cdot;\,\boldsymbol{\mu}) - \mathcal{P}_N[u](\cdot;\,\boldsymbol{\mu})\right\|_{L^2(\Omega)}}{\left\| u(\cdot;\,\boldsymbol{\mu}) \right\|_{L^2(\Omega)}} \end{split} \end{equation*} given \(\mathcal{P}_N[u]\) the reconstruction operator with \(N\) basis functions.
+The max absolute and relative reconstruction error is compared for the different fields, given the following definitions \begin{equation*} \begin{split} E_N[u] &= \max\limits_{\boldsymbol{\mu}\in\Xi^{train}} \left\| u(\cdot;\,\boldsymbol{\mu}) - \mathcal{P}_N[u](\cdot;\,\boldsymbol{\mu})\right\|_{L^2(\Omega)}\\ \varepsilon_N[u] &= \max\limits_{\boldsymbol{\mu}\in\Xi^{train}} \frac{\left\| u(\cdot;\,\boldsymbol{\mu}) - \mathcal{P}_N[u](\cdot;\,\boldsymbol{\mu})\right\|_{L^2(\Omega)}}{\left\| u(\cdot;\,\boldsymbol{\mu}) \right\|_{L^2(\Omega)}} \end{split} \end{equation*} given \(\mathcal{P}_N\) the reconstruction operator with \(N\) basis functions (takes the reduced coefficients generated by the \(L^2\) projection and performs the linear combination of the modes).

 [15]: